 Make sure that everyone stays muted when not speaking.
 Students are able to mute themselves in the same way that you mute yourself, but as the host you also have the ability to mute all participants.
 If a student forgets to mute themself or is too young to do so, you can mute them by hovering over their video feed in gallery mode.
 You’ll see a blue mute button there.

 Zoom offers a way for students to digitally raise their hands.
-Students can click the ‘Participants ‘button (same location as your Manage Participants) to expand the participants panel.
-At the bottom of this panel, there’s a button called “raise hand.”
+Students can click the ‘Reactions’ button located on the control panel.
+Once ‘Reactions’ is open, there’s a button called “raise hand”.
 Students can use that button to get your attention while muted; this works particularly well for large sections.
 You'll see the option to lower a student's hand when you hover over their video feed in gallery mode.

 Remove a learner

 The Put in Waiting Room feature functions like a virtual timeout and should only be used as a last resort measure.
 It will kick the student out of the meeting until you choose to bring them back in.
 The student will see a blank screen with the notice “waiting for host to let you back in.”
 You’ll see the Put in Waiting Room option by hovering over the student’s name on the Manage Participants screen and clicking the “more” button.

 Disallow learners from changing their name